Lucy-Family-Institute/CSSR-Workshop-Scrapy/README.md

 ## IMPORTANT INFORMATION

-Web scraping is, in general, legal.
+Web scraping is, in general, legal, given the scraping instance follows the **Terms of Service** of the targeted website, as well as the data is public.
+A good practice is to check the robots.txt of the website to be scraped.

-The twitter developer account is a must-have for this workshop.
-To apply for a developer account, you need to have a regular twitter account.
-It is assumed you already have one.
-You will need to receive approval of a developer account before any proceedings to work on codes and twitter data analysis.
+Popular social media website such as Twitter, Facebook, Instagram have their own policy, some may offer API for direct data exchange.

 ## Workshop Plan and Date

-The workshop is planned with 1.5 hours session on Feb.7.
+The workshop is planned with an 1.5 hours session on Feb.6.
 Including a brief introduction, live demos.
-The instructor will answer questions and help with the bugs during live-coding.
+The instructor will answer questions and help with the debug during live-coding.

-3:30-5pm Feb.7 CDS 246
+3:30-5pm Feb.9 CDS 246